MonashARP/game-package-bilbies/README.md

 - Deal cards and calculate the total value of each hand
 - Let players choose to hit or stand during their turn
 - Use automated player strategies based on a set score threshold
-- Simulate dealer behavior with the same rules in casinos
+- Simulate dealer behavior with smart rules
 - Play games with up to unlimited players against the dealer
 - Run simulations over many rounds to analyse outcomes